Last updated on November 8th, 2019 at 09:14 am

 The Dade Battlefield Historic Park is just off I-75 north of Tampa, and it illustrates well our changing attitudes toward the Seminole Indians.

-This beautiful, peaceful park shaded by huge arching oak trees was the site of a major battle in the Second Seminole War.
+This beautiful, peaceful park shaded by huge arching oak trees (some of which are 250 years old!) was the site of a major battle in the Second Seminole War.
 Maj.
 Francis L. Dade emerged a hero — he and all but three of his 106 men were killed here in an ambush by Seminole Indians in 1835.

 Paynes Creek Historic State Park

 Paynes Creek Park marks the site of a fort from the Seminole War era.
 (Don’t be put off, but the fort was abandoned because of the disease carrying mosquitos.)
 The park preserves an 1895 monument to commemorate the deaths of two settlers at the hands of Seminole Indians.

 A small well-done museum tells the story: Basically, it was a convenience store robbery of its days.
 A few renegade Seminoles killed the settlers manning the trading post.
 Unfortunately, despite the Seminole’s tribe’s attempt to make amends — they turned in the offenders to authorities — the incident became a way to rationalize efforts to eject the Indians from Florida.

 Payne’s Creek Park has many hiking trails.
 The park preserves lovely little Paynes’ Creek, which flows into the Peace River, which provides opportunities for canoeing, kayaking, and fishing.
 It’s also fun to walk across a bouncy suspension bridge and gaze into the clear creek and cypress forest.

 Paynes Creek Historic State Park, 888 Lake Branch Road , Bowling Green, 863-375-4717

 Here’s a guide to a scenic drive through Florida Cracker country that includes Paynes Creek Historic Park.